PrabuVK/Appiled_robotics-AI/README.md

 Created local repo.

-Now going to push the repo from local to global
+* going to push the repo from local to global
+* Editing global repo and pull the global to local